-So if, for example, my average odds implied a 50% chance (2.0) of winning each bet, then I would expect less variance in the results.
-In other words I’d expect the difference between my real win rate and the implied chance to be closer.
+So if, for example, my average odds implied a 50% chance of winning each bet (2.0 decimal odds), then I would expect more predictability in the results.
+In other words I’d expect the difference between my real strike rate and the implied chance to be smaller.

-Unfortunately as it stands I can’t be sure whether I’ve got an ‘edge’ in my strategy or not.
+As it stands I can’t be sure whether I’ve got an ‘edge’ in my strategy or not.
 While I’m doing well, variance could have worked in my favour; I could’ve been lucky.
 173 bets simply isn’t a big enough data set to tell.
 The more data, the better.

 Standard Deviation — a Step Further

-The above steps are only a guideline.
+The above steps are only a rough guideline.
 So if you’re still uncertain whether or not you have an edge in your bets, then you need a big sample and a proper metric to determine whether your results are truly “fair”.
 This is where the standard deviation comes in.

 The standard deviation is a number used to tell how measurements for a group are spread out from the average (mean), or expected value.
 A low standard deviation means that most of the numbers are very close to the average.
 A high standard deviation means that the numbers are spread out.